gerardog/gsudo/docs/docs/intro.md

 - Supports being used on scripts:
   - Returns the command exit code (`%errorlevel%`).
 If `gsudo` fails to elevate, the exit code will be 999.
   - If `gsudo` is invoked from an already elevated console, it will run the command as-is (won't throw error).
 So, don't worry if you run `gsudo` or a script that uses `gsudo` when already elevated.
 (No elevation is required, no UAC popup)

-- `gsudo !!` elevates the last run command.
+- Use `gsudo !!` to elevate the last ran command.
 Works on CMD, Git-Bash, MinGW, MSYS2, Cygwin (and PowerShell with [gsudo module](usage/powershell#powershell-profile-config) only)

 Read [How to Use](usage) for your favorite shell to see additional features.

 ### Demo